 The Nissan 17 by 7 wheels came with plastic center caps.
 I got some old style Studebaker hub caps, had my machinist turn out the centers to fit the wheels, and turn down the plastic center caps so the Studebaker caps will fit flush when bonded to the plastic.
 I had 8 wheels and tires, so I took the best four wheels, which were just about perfect, painted them with epoxy primer, bright silver urethane and clear coat, and installed the best four tires, matched pairs for the front and the rear.

 The stainless gravel shields for the rear fenders were so beat up I did not think they were salvageable.
 My friend and custom car guru Mel Pflugrad showed me how to straighten the dents and told me to get the expander wheel and a variety of abrasive belts from Eastwood.
 It was a lot of work but they look really good.
 We also straightened a few dents and buffed the stainless trim strips for the rocker panels.
 With all these things installed, it is looking like a Studebaker.

 The Studebaker is running well, has very impressive brakes and steering, nice ride, very smooth and quiet, feels like it corners well, but I am really limited by the soft bench seat.
-I plan to eventually install a pair bucket seats so I can use the capability of this suspension.
+I may eventually install a pair bucket seats so I can use the capability of this suspension.

 I obtained a Skyline space saver spare, which has the right offset to clear the brake calipers.
 I decided to stand it up right behind the fuel tank, to minimize the intrusion into the trunk space.
 The tire was too tall to fit under the trunk lid, so I made a pan to lower it, using a trailer fender and some flat sheet steel.
-It is welded together, then installed into the trunk floor with pop rivets.
+I also fabricated some panels to finish off the trunk and covered them with carpet.